disorderedmaterials/dissolve/web/docs/userguide/cli/_index.md

 #### `-i`, `--ignore-restart`
 Ignore the restart file (i.e. don't read it in) if it exists.
 The name of the expected restart file is the input file name suffixed with `.restart`.

+#### `--restart <filename>`
+Read restart file data from the file specified, rather than the default.
+Note that this only affects the initial target for reading the restart file - restart data written by the simulation will still be saved to the default restart file name.

 #### `-w <filename>`, `--write-input <filename>`
 Write the specified input file out to the file specified.
 Again, mostly useful for debugging.